-For most women, these symptoms last for two years or fewer, and start to appear shortly before their last period.
+For most women, these menopause symptoms last for two years or fewer, and start to appear shortly before their last menstrual cycle period.
 But for some menopausal women, hot flashes can persist for more than two years—and even more than twenty years.

 When hot flashes happen at night, they are called night sweats.
 Menopausal night sweats can be so severe that you might wake up with soaked bed sheets or nightclothes.

-Vasomotor symptoms can also increase your heart rate, making you feel dizzy.
+Vasomotor symptoms can also increase one's heart rate, making some women feel dizzy.

 Reduced estrogen production associated with menopause can cause vaginal dryness and thinning of the vaginal tissue.
 Due to these symptoms—referred to as vaginal atrophy—menopausal women are more susceptible to urinary tract infections and vaginitis.
 Sex can also be more painful as a result of this symptom.
 Some menopausal women may also experience a decrease in sexual libido.

 Hormonal changes during menopause can make you more likely to gain weight.
 This isn’t true for everyone, and other factors like genetics and diet may play a role in whether menopausal women gain weight.
 Note that substantial weight gain may increase one’s risk of other health complications, such as diabetes and heart disease.